xxaleebxx/Rental-Store-Application/README.md

 In this method, I programmed the application to add a Rental object in order by type (game or console), due date, and renter's name (respectively).

-**Notes:** Would have to export files to a compliler to run.
+**Notes:** Dowloading the files locally (or cloning the repository) would be needed to run the program with a compiler.
 I used the built-in compiler of IntelliJ IDEA.

 ![Screenshot_20221023_035038](https://user-images.githubusercontent.com/112494911/197415253-27a8b30d-1755-4a4a-8b5d-ba987dcbf791.png)